code-dot-org/code-dot-org/apps/docs/build.md

 Creating a new bundle is easy, but you need to think about what that bundle's dependencies will be.
 Here are the different options:

-1. I'm creating a new "app" like applab/gamelab/etc.
+1. I'm creating a new code studio "app" like applab/gamelab/etc.

    Add the name of your app's directory to the `ALL_APPS` array in `Gruntfile.js` and make sure the directory contains a `main.js` file.
 The build